egor-denysenko/egor-denysenko/README.md

 <h3 align="center">A dreamy guy that has the goal to uncover how complex things work, teaching how they work and making them better. </h3>
 <br/>

-- 🔭 I’m currently working on my [Dotfiles](https://github.com/egor-denysenko/.dotfiles)
+- 🔭 I’m currently working on [Shortic](https://github.com/egor-denysenko/Shortic)

 - 🌱 I’m currently learning Golang and TDD